maheshsabnis/angular9mn/README.md

                4. The formControlName uses 'value' property to update the Model property
         1. The FormControl class is derived from AbstractControl class
             1. AbstractCOntrol represents an UI element on HTML Page
+    1. Valiadation Methods
+        1. Using Validators class
+            1. Static methods for Data Validations on Model Properties mapped/linked with FormControl
+                1. Static method in Validators class
+                    1.  required(AbstractControl) / requiredTrue(AbstractControl)
+                    2. minLength(number) / maxLength(number)
+                    3. pattern(RegEx as string)
+                 1. If a method accepts an AbstractControl, then call method as callback e.g. Validators.required
+                 2. Each method will return 'null' if value is valid else return invalid values as 'required', 'pattern', 'minlength', 'maxlength'
+          1. <formGroup>.controls.<formControlName>.dirty
+             1. The element is changed
+          2. !<formGroup>.controls.<formControlName>.valid
+             1. Element is invalid data
+          3. <formGroup>.controls.<formControlName>.errors.<error-return-type>
+             1. 'required', 'pattern', 'minlength', 'maxlength'
+          4. To apply validation rule use
+             1. Validators.compose([array of validation rules])

 2. Services
 3. Routing